Clifton High School, Bristol: History

+Boys first joined the Junior School in 1994, and the Sixth Form began accepting boys in 2008 and the school became fully coeducational the following year.

+The school is the only one in the region to operate the Diamond Edge model of education.
+This model means boys and girls are educated together from Nursery to Year 6, then separately in some subjects between Years 7 and 9.
+In Years 7 to 9 boys and girls are taught separately for English, Mathematics, Biology, Chemistry, Physics and Games.
+They are then taught together in all subjects from Years 10 to 13.
+The Diamond Edge Model was applied in 2009, and is currently directed by deputy head, Manolis Psarros.

 During the summer break of 2022, Clifton High School revamped some of its facilities and began construction of a new building for the Sixth Form.
 The same year, it was announced the school would be rebranding.
 The logo and possibly the uniform would be changed, and the school colours would be condensed into two colours—green and red.
-The changes are planned to be implemented in September 2023.
-On 1 December 2022, the first edition of the school newspaper was published.
-Mr. Bennett, introduced the tradition of teacher's singing and dancing to Christmas songs via video, the first of which was made in 2020.
+The school rebranding was made effective in September 2023, and introduced a new logo, tagline, and uniforms.

+Following Head of School Mr Matthew Bennett's sudden departure in August 2023, Mr Luke Goodman was promoted from his position of Deputy Head to the Acting Head.
+Mr Will Phelan assumed the role of Head of School in September 2024.

+Clifton High School has consistently been praised by external inspection agencies.
+A 2023 report by the Independent Schools Inspectorate found the school "Excellent" in both assessed categories (Academic and Other Achievements, Pupils' Personal Development); Ofsted has classified the school as "Outstanding" in all its judged criteria.

-The Rose Day
+Rose Day

-Clifton High School holds its annual Rose Day at the end of the school year in early July.
-It is held at the Bristol Cathedral, and is held to commomorate the school's history and is a celebration of its achievements.
+Clifton High School holds its annual Rose Day at the end of the school year in mid June.
+It is held to commemorate the school's history and is a celebration of its achievements.

 One of the school's oldest traditions, Rose Day was established by Clifton High's first head teacher, Miss Woods, in the 1880s.
 The Rose was officially chosen by Ms Woods in 1891.
-In 1945, Rose day was moved from the nearby Clifton Cathedral to Bristol Cathedral.
+In 1945, Rose Day was moved from the nearby Clifton Cathedral to Bristol Cathedral.

 Houses

 In the 1950s and 1960s the houses were named after the school's founders and early benefactors, Budgett, Percival, Pope, Pears, Winkworth and Wollaston.
-Later they were named after famous women: Austen (pink); Curie (yellow); and Odette (green).
+Later, they were named after famous women: Austen (pink); Curie (yellow); and Odette (green).
 The house names were then changed in academic year 2009–2010 to Holmes, Radcliffe and Redgrave; as this was the first year allowing boys throughout the entire school.
 The house names were changed back in academic year 2010–2011, following a competition, to the names of the school founders, Wollaston (yellow), Winkworth (red), Pears (blue) and Percival (green).